Jay-Davis-191/RainMetrics-Pro/README.md

 1. Install IntelliJ from [here](https://www.jetbrains.com/idea/download/?section=windows)
 2. Install JavaFX from [here](https://gluonhq.com/products/javafx/)
 3. Open the 'src' folder in IntelliJ.
-4. Ensure the following has been set.
+4. Ensure the following has been set. <br>
    i.
-Configure IntelliJ to use JavaFX.
+Configure IntelliJ to use JavaFX. <br>
-      a.
-Go to "File" > "Project Structure."
+      &emsp;a.
+Go to "File" > "Project Structure." <br>
-      b.
-Under "Project," set the "Project SDK" to JDK 19.
+      &emsp;b.
+Under "Project," set the "Project SDK" to JDK 19. <br>
-      c.
-Under "Project," set the "Project language level" to the appropriate level for your code.
+      &emsp;c.
+Under "Project," set the "Project language level" to the appropriate level for your code.<br>
-      d.
-Under "Libraries," click the "+" button to add a new library.
+      &emsp;d.
+Under "Libraries," click the "+" button to add a new library.<br>
-      e.
-Choose "Java" and add the lib directory from the extracted JavaFX SDK. ii.
-Configure VM Options (for JDK 11 and later)
+      &emsp;e.
+Choose "Java" and add the lib directory from the extracted JavaFX SDK.<br>
+   ii.
+Configure VM Options (for JDK 11 and later)<br>
-      a.
-In the Run Configuration, go to the "Configuration" tab.
+      &emsp;a.
+In the Run Configuration, go to the "Configuration" tab.<br>
-      b.
-In the "VM options" field, add the following (replace the path with the actual path to your JavaFX SDK):
+      &emsp;b.
+In the "VM options" field, add the following (replace the path with the actual path to your JavaFX SDK):<br>
-         --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml
+         &emsp;--module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml<br>
-5. Run RainfallVisualiser.java.
+5. Run RainfallVisualiser.java.<br>

 ## Contributions
 This project was solely programmed and completed by me.